EPFL-ENAC/unhcr-geneva-tech-hub-app/README.tims.md

    make stop-dev
    ```

+## Deploying EPFL

+1. **Access the Repository:**
+    - Go to the Azure DevOps repository for EPFL at [UNHCR-TSS-Devops/EPFL](https://dev.azure.com/UNHCR-TSS-Devops/EPFL).
+    - Ensure you have the necessary permissions to initiate deployments.

+2. **Triggering the Deployment Pipeline:**
+    - Navigate to the 'Pipelines' section.
+    - Find and select the `EPFL` pipeline.
+    - Click on 'Run Pipeline'.
+    - Select the branch you wish to deploy (e.g., `dev`, `test`, `master`).
+    - Choose the corresponding environment for release (e.g., `dev`, `test`, `prod`).
+    - Confirm and start the pipeline execution.

+3. **Verifying Deployment:**
+    - Once the pipeline completes, verify the status of the deployment.
+    - Check the application in the deployed environment to ensure that updates are applied and functioning correctly.

 ## Additional Notes

 - It's recommended to deactivate your virtual environment when you're done working on the project for the day.
 You can do this by running `deactivate` in your terminal.